Milk frothers are loud because the motor spins a whisk at high speed inside a metal container.

 What’s Causing That Awful Noise?

-To understand why your previously unproblematic milk frother is suddenly wailing like a banshee, it’s necessary first to know a little bit about how these gadgets work.
+To understand why your otherwise well-behaved milk frother has started wailing like a kettle left on too long, it helps to understand how these gadgets actually work.

-On a conventional espresso machine, the milk frother (also known as a steam wand) is fitted with a special tip designed to inject superheated steam into an awaiting pitcher of milk.
-This steaming action accomplishes two things—it warms the milk to ensure that the resulting beverage is nice and hot and fills it with thousands of tiny bubbles.
+On a conventional espresso machine, the milk frother — also called a steam wand — uses a specially shaped tip to inject superheated steam into a pitcher of milk.
+This does two things simultaneously: it heats the milk and fills it with thousands of tiny bubbles.

-The second part of this process is known as “aeration.”
-Skillful aeration creates that rich, frothy texture that’s so crucial for drinks like lattes, cappuccinos, and macchiatos.
-It’s also what brings out the full flavor of the milk for better-tasting coffee.
+That second part — the bubble-filling — is called “aeration.”
+Done well, aeration creates the rich, silky, frothy texture that makes lattes, cappuccinos, and macchiatos what they are.
+It’s also what draws out the full sweetness of the milk itself.

 How to Fix A Loud Milk Frother

-For future reference, start with the tip of the wand just below the surface of the milk and let it run for a few seconds before gradually taking it deeper.
-That way, you can ensure the milk is thoroughly aerated and ready to steam to a smooth, foamy finish.
+For future reference, start with the tip of the wand just below the milk surface and let it run for a few seconds before taking it deeper.
+This way, the milk gets thoroughly aerated from the start before you push down for the final steaming phase.
+Smoother process, quieter results.

 Bottom Line